alban-read/M1-MICRO-FORTH/dumbint.md

 ### Compatability

-In general WORDS defined in the language should behave as they would in FORTH, unless that behaviour is so annoying, I had to change it.
+In general WORDS defined in the language should behave as they would in FORTH, unless I find that behaviour so annoying, I had to change it.